Best AI Stock Advisors and Recommendation Tools in 2026

 The connected assistant: Walnut

 To be upfront, since this is our site: Walnut is a discussion tool, and it leads in a narrow lane, a chat grounded in your real holdings, rather than overall.
-It does not issue stock ratings, so it is not the tool to reach for if a buy-hold-sell score is what you want; Danelfin, Seeking Alpha, or TipRanks are.
-Walnut is an AI investing assistant that connects your existing brokerage through SnapTrade and lets you discuss what you actually own, and themes you are considering, by talking through Claude, ChatGPT, or a built-in assistant.
+It does not issue stock ratings, so it is not the tool to reach for if a buy-hold-sell score is what you want; Danelfin, Seeking Alpha, Zen Ratings, Kavout, or TipRanks are.
+Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
+It connects your existing brokerage and lets you discuss what you actually own, and themes you are considering, by talking through Claude, ChatGPT, or a built-in assistant.

 Walnut

-• Best for: Discussing your real, connected holdings in plain language and turning research into a thematic basket.
+• Best for: Discussing your real, connected holdings in plain language and turning research into a thematic portfolio.

 • Rating or discussion?
 Discussion (no ratings).